anibolokadze/Skilled-e-learning-landing-page/README.md

 The challenge is to create full website markup for desktop, tablet and mobile.

+The designs were created to the following widths:

+- Mobile
+- Tablet
+- Desktop

 # Built with
 - Semantic HTML5 markup
 - CSS custom properties